 When chronic health conditions set in, the risk of weight loss increases.
 In addition to illness-related depression and lack of appetite, medications that list weight loss as a side effect play a role.
-Add these to any treatment -- such as chemotherapy -- that causes nausea or vomiting, and there will be a significant decrease in food intake.
+Add these to any treatment — such as chemotherapy — that causes nausea or vomiting, and there will be a significant decrease in food intake.
 The impact can last longer than the treatment, too, as elderly people may develop food aversions based on what they were eating around the time they felt sick.
 Talk to your doctor if you're worried your health conditions or meds may be contributing to your weight loss.

-Losing teeth leads to difficulty chewing, limiting the kinds of foods that are manageable for an elderly person to eat.
+Losing teeth or wearing dentures makes chewing difficult, which could limit the kinds of foods you can eat.
 Swallowing difficulties can occur with various conditions and treatments, such as stroke or cancer.
 It is not safe for a person with swallowing dysfunction to eat just any kind of food, as the food could go down the wrong way and cause choking or lung infections.
 Elderly people who have difficulty chewing or swallowing should take to their doctor about a special diets to minimize risk.